numfocus/small-development-grant-proposals/README.md

 ### Can I resubmit the same proposal if it hasn't been awarded?

-After every selection process, all the issues with submissions that didn't get awarded will be closed.
-You will be able to open a new issue and copy&paste the content from the previous round.
+After every selection process, all the issues with submissions that didn't get funded will be closed (as `rejected`).
+You will be able to open a new issue (using the "Resubmit a previous proposal" template) and refer to the previous issue number and add any required updates.

+Issues are closed as the project may not be valid anymore due to date or other constraints.
+This helps keeping the list of issues as lean as possible.

 ### I have other questions...